raphyduck/media_librarian/README.md

 * Library:
     * Automatic subtitling for videos. based on https://github.com/agermanidis/autosub (when technology will be good enough, or as a good AI project)
     * Use alternative sources to identify series
+    * Detect qualities of file from file itself rather than name3